yenchenlin/pix2pix-tensorflow/README.md

 ```

 ## Results
-Here is the results generate from this implementation:
+Here is the results generated from this implementation:

 - Facades: